starr-dusT/dotfiles/provision/README.md

 4. Boot into installed system.

-5. Add new machine's `/etc/ssh/ssh_host_ed25519.pub` to `secrets.nix` and rekey the secrets on an existing machine.
+5. Add new machine's `/etc/ssh/ssh_host_ed25519.pub` to `secrets.nix` and rekey the secrets on an existing machine with `just rekey-secrets`.

 6. Clone dotfiles: